johnalvero/ADConnector-MFA/README.md

 You should now be able to see your users from the User View

 ### Policies
 Go to the Policies tab to import *policy.cfg*.
-The policy allow for the following:
+The policy will setup the following:
 1. TOTP enrollment in the selfservice portal
 2. Reset Token
 3. Resync Token